Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 Do I need a written employment contract?

-What vacation supplement do I need to pay?
+What vacation supplement do I pay?

 What does a full-time nanny realistically cost per year?